Nicoivazquez/Grit_study_EDA/README.md

 ![images/Untitled%206.png](images/Untitled%206.png)

 To test if the residuals are normally distributed, the common practice is to use a qq-plot (for quantile-quantile-plot).
-The Q-Q plot plots the quantile of the normal distribution against that of the residuals and checks for the alignment of the quantiles.
+The QQ plot plots the quantile of the normal distribution against that of the residuals and checks for the alignment of the quantiles.
 This tests to see if the model is linear and if there are any outliers.

 This is what QQ plot looked before with outliers: